Healthy Homes Assessment Clive

 Draught Stopping Clive

-Draughts may lead to dropping temperatures within homes.
-A damp house will cost more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts can lead to less temperature in homes.
+A damp home is more expensive to heat, resulting in wasted money and energy.

-If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap that is, it’s likely to be a gap or hole that needs sealing in some way.
-Large cracks and gaps should be fixed permanently.
-Any gaps greater than 3mm that let air into or out of your house need sealing.
-For example, if the open fireplace isn’t in use it may cause draughts and should be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as possible.
+If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap or crack, then it’s most likely a gap or crack that needs sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit from the home require sealing.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed as far as possible.

-You don’t require to cover up holes or gaps in the building.
-For example, tiny gaps around windows and doors could be required to allow movement of the structure when the household warms and cools so that they can still be shut and opened, rather than sticking.
-We will examine the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure as the home gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will test all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections